secretstartups/handbook/people-group/learning-and-development/gitlab-learn/user/index.html.md

 - [Customer Support Learning Hub](https://gitlab.edcast.com/channel/gitlab-support-team-professional-development)
 - [Product Management Learning Hub](https://gitlab.edcast.com/channel/gitlab-product-team-learning-hub)

 1. **Use the `More` option in the top navigation bar.** This waffle icon will allow you to sort through content based on users, groups, and more.
-If you'd like to learn more about the types of content in the LXP, reivew the [LXP contribution process](/handbook/people-group/learning-and-development/gitlab-learn/contribute)
+If you'd like to learn more about the types of content in the LXP, review the [LXP contribution process](/handbook/people-group/learning-and-development/gitlab-learn/contribute)

 Watch [this training](https://youtu.be/tthnVFxRHcA) to review strategies for finding new learning content in GitLab Learn: